8bit-pixies/scikit-feature/README.md

 # From Sources

 *  Unpack the source package somewhere
-*  Run `python setup.py install` from the source distribution's top level folder
+*  Run `pip install -e .` from the source distribution's top level folder

 # From pip